-Cranes are the most effective way to move heavy loads in a variety of situations.
-Renting is the easiest way to get access to many different types of cranes on a daily, weekly or monthly basis without having to actually purchase one.
+Cranes are the most effective way to move heavy loads on various projects.
+Renting offers the easiest access to different types of cranes on a daily, weekly or monthly basis without purchasing one.

-When renting a crane, it is possible to use a national online rental network or a local crane service.
-In some cases, an online network actually helps you find equipment with a local partner, which provides you both the convenience of searching online and also the ease of working with a nearby company.
+Teams can rent cranes through a national online rental network or local crane service.
+In some cases, online networks help you find equipment with a local partner, which provides the convenience of searching online and the ease of working with a nearby company.

 Before renting a crane, read on to learn about the following:

 - Prices for average crane rentals

 - Advantages of renting a crane instead of buying one

 Crane Rental Prices